forcedotcom/salesforcedx-vscode/contributing/tests.md

-# Tests
+# Introduction

 There are several kinds of tests for the VS Code Extensions.
-This document describes them and give pointers on how to run/debug them.
+This document describes them and gives pointers on how to run/debug them.

-These tests are described in the order in which we prefer to write them.
-Always prefer unit tests, integration tests, and system tests, in that order.
+The test types from most preferred to least preferred are:

+1. Unit Tests
+1. Vscode-integration Tests
+1. Integration Tests
+1. System Tests

 Ensure that you have set a default dev hub through the `sfdx force:auth:*` commands, passing in `--setdefaultdevhubusername`.